 Lights didn’t come around in the MLB until around 1935.
 This proved problematic for previous games that went into the evening hours.

 Today in 1889, the St. Louis Browns and the Brooklyn Bridegrooms were playing a crucial two-game series, both teams searching for the pennant.
 It was the ninth inning, and the Browns were winning 4-2.
 They then decided it was too dark for them, and began to leave the field.
-As they were leaving the park, they got hit wit bottles thrown by members of the crows.
+As they were leaving the park, they got hit with bottles thrown by members of the crowd.
 The ump ruled this a sacrifice, and the Bridegrooms won the game.

 About two weeks later, the sacrifice was reversed.
 The Browns were back within 4 1/2 games of the Bridegrooms.
 However, Brooklyn would go on to win the pennant.

 Happy Birthday – Wade Davis 9/7/1985

 The Polo Grounds was a group of three stadiums in Upper Manhattan, NY.
 It was home to just about everything from football to motor cross.